cyrusimap/cyrus-imapd/docsrc/imap/reference/manpages/systemcommands/restore.rst

 Options
 =======

-.. option:: -A acl
+.. option:: -A [acl]

     Apply specified *acl* to restored mailboxes, rather than their ACLs as stored in the backup.

-    If *acl* is the empty string (e.g. ``-A ""``), mailboxes will be restored with the default ACL for their destination owner.
+    If *acl* is the empty string (e.g. ``-A ""``) or is unspecified, mailboxes will be restored with the default ACL for their destination owner.
 This is mostly useful when restoring folders from one user's backup into a different user's mailbox.

 .. option:: -C config-file